rock-yu/mcp-made-simple/README.md

 ### 2. Client (`/client`)

 A minimal React application that demonstrates the frontend part of the application.
+This is intended to be a dummy app, which represents the main app that you would be working on, whether it's a website, landing page, saas, etc.

 ## Getting Started